-The Center for Excellence in Learning and Teaching offers a wide variety of workshops, trainings, and consultations for faculty and staff who teach courses online, in a hybrid format (a combined face-to-face and online course), or wish to enhance their face-to-face class with online tools, multi-media, and other forms of instructional technology.
+The Center for Excellence in Learning and Teaching offers a wide variety of workshops, trainings, and consultations for faculty and staff who teach courses:

 All other consultations or training requests for online, multi-media, or instructional technology are available upon request.
-To make a request, contact the CELT Instructional Design Specialist via email or phone.
+To make a request, contact the CELT Instructional Designer via email or phone.

 Ann Giralico Pearlman

 Instructional Designer, CELT